abstractqqq/polars_ds_extension/docs/index.md

 **Currently in Beta.
 Feel free to submit feature requests in the issues section of the repo.
 This library will only depend on python Polars and will try to be as stable as possible for polars>=0.20.6.
 Exceptions will be made when Polars's update forces changes in the plugins.**

 This package is not tested with Polars streaming mode and is not designed to work with data so big that has to be streamed.

-The recommended usage will be for datasets of size 1k to 2-3mm rows.
-Performance will only be a priority for datasets within this size.
+The recommended usage will be for datasets of size 1k to 2-3mm rows, but actual performance will vary depending on dataset and hardware.
+Performance will only be a priority for datasets that fit in memory.
+It is a known fact that knn performance suffers greatly with a large k.
+Str-knn and Graph queries are only suitable for smaller data, of size ~1-5k for common computers.

 # Credits